 The City is a lessor for leases of land, primarily cell tower sites, and recognizes leases receivable and deferred inflows of resources related to leases in the financial statements as required by GASB Statement No. 87 Leases.
 At the commencement of a lease, the lease receivable is measured at the present value of payments expected to be received during the lease term.
-Subsequently, the lease receivable is reduced by the principal portion of lease payments receivable, adjusted for lease payments received at or before the lease commencement date.
-Subsequently, the deferred inflows of resources are receivable as the initial amount of the lease receivable, adjusted for lease payments received at or before the lease commencement date.
+Subsequently, the lease receivable is reduced by the principal portion of lease payments received.
+The deferred inflows of resources are initially measured as the initial amount of the lease receivable, adjusted for lease payments received at or before the lease commencement date.
 Subsequently, the deferred inflows of resources are recognized as revenue over the life of the lease term in a straight-line method.